-So what spine disorders qualify for disability?
-The following are some spinal conditions that may qualify you for long term disability insurance or Social Security Disability benefits:
+So which disorders qualify for benefits?
+The following spinal disorders and resulting impairment may qualify you for long term disability insurance or Social Security Disability benefits:

-- Herniated Disc – also called a bulging disc or a slipped disc.
-A herniated disc results when the annulus fibrosus (outer portion) of the vertebral disc is torn, which then causes the nucleus (inner portion of the disc) to “herniate” or extrude through the fibers.
+- Herniated Disc – A herniated disc results when the outer portion of the vertebral disc is torn, which then causes the inner portion to “herniate” or extrude through the fibers.

 - Nerve Root Compression – Herniated discs in the spine that compress nerve roots can cause severe neurologic damage.
-This is also called nerve root impingement and is typically evidenced by MRI findings.
-This condition causes severe motor and sensory loss and may result in the weakening or atrophy of muscles.
-Symptoms include a limitation in range of motion, radiating pain, and dulled senses and reflexes.
+Also called nerve root impingement, this condition causes severe motor and sensory loss and may result in the weakening or atrophy of muscles, a limitation in range of motion, radiating pain, and dulled reflexes.

-- Cervical Spondylosis – As we all age there is a gradual breakdown in the bones of the neck.
-This breakdown may result in a slipped disk, or the vertebrae may sprout extra bone (called spurs) in an effort to boost strength.
-The ligaments that connect the vertebrae then may become stiff and tight.
+- Cervical Spondylosis – As we age the bones of the neck gradually break down.
+This may result in a slipped disc or vertebrae may sprout extra bone in an effort to boost strength.
+The ligaments that connect the vertebrae may become stiff and tight.
 The neck may hurt or be harder to move.
-Moreover, if the disks or vertebrae squeeze nerves and nerve roots, there could be permanent damage.
+If the discs or vertebrae squeeze nerves and nerve roots, there could be permanent damage.

-- Spinal Stenosis – This common condition causes compression (or narrowing) of the spinal canal, which “pinches” the nerve roots and spinal cord.
-A ruptured or bulging disc in the cervical or lumbar spine can cause this condition; however, it is more commonly the result of the aging process.
-Symptoms include pain in the buttocks, thighs, and lower back; lower extremity weakness; cramping, and numbness.
+- Stenosis – This condition causes narrowing of the spinal canal, which “pinches” the nerve roots and spinal cord.
+A ruptured or bulging disc can cause this condition; however, it is more commonly the result of the aging process.
+Symptoms include pain in the buttocks, thighs, and low back; lower extremity weakness; cramping, and numbness.
 Many patients have continuous non-radicular pain.
-This type of condition is typically diagnosed with a CT scan or MRI.

 - Osteoarthritis – The vertebrae in our spines have slippery tissue on each end that helps the spine flex without friction.
-If that cartilage toughens or wears down, the vertebrae start to rub against each other.
-That may make the neck or back painful or stiff.
-Women are more prone than men to suffer osteoarthritis in their spines.
+If that cartilage toughens or wears down, the vertebrae start to rub against each other, causing pain and stiffness.

 - Spinal Arachnoiditis – Arachnoiditis results from an inflammation of the arachnoid, a membrane that surrounds and protects the spinal cord.
 This may cause thickening and swelling of the roots of the nerve.
 This condition is typically diagnosed with a pathology report of a biopsy, an imaging test result, or an operative note.

-- Ankylosing Spondylitis – Ankylosing spondylitis is considered an autoimmune disorder, a form of inflammatory arthritis, a kind of rheumatic disease, or one of the various spondylarthropathies.
-It causes inflammation of the vertebrae (remember – these are the spinal joints) and can lead to severe, chronic back pain and discomfort.
+- Ankylosing Spondylitis – Ankylosing spondylitis is considered an autoimmune disorder, a form of inflammatory arthritis, a kind of rheumatic disease, or one of the various spondyloarthropathies.
+It causes inflammation of the vertebrae and can lead to severe, chronic back pain.

 - Sciatica – As the name implies, sciatica refers to back pain caused by issues with the sciatic nerve.
-Symptoms of sciatica include: back pain shooting down from the lower back, through one’s bottom, and into the leg.
+Symptoms of sciatica include: back pain shooting down from the low back into the leg.
 A herniated disc, bone spur, or some other spinal condition can put pressure on the sciatic nerve.

 - Scoliosis – Scoliosis is when the spine is twisted out of shape.
-The most common type affects children during a growth spurt just before puberty.
 The spine may even bend sideways.
-For those with scoliosis, their shoulders might be uneven or one shoulder blade might stick out more than the other.

 - Kyphosis – Kyphosis bends the spine forward.
 It usually occurs when the vertebrae crack or smash down.
 It can cause severe pain and other problems.
-In more severe cases, it may even bend the whole body out of shape.
+It may even bend the whole body out of shape.

-- Spinal Cord Injury – A spinal cord injury most often comes as the result of trauma, such as an accident (like a fall to the ground, car crash, or sports mishap) or even from a gunshot.
-One result may be that the spinal cord gets bruised, or part of its blood supply is cut off.
+- Spinal Cord Injury – A spinal cord injury is often the result of trauma, like a fall to the ground, car crash, a sports mishap, or even a gunshot.
+The spinal cord may be bruised, or part of its blood supply is cut off.
 This may keep the brain from controlling part of the body, so it can be very serious.

-- Broken Neck or Back – Accidents and injuries can also break bones, including vertebrae.
-When that happens to one of the top seven vertebrae in the cervical spine – just below the skull – it’s called a broken neck; farther down in the lower back it is a broken back.
-Bone loss or weakening because of aging can also make the back weak.
-The weakening may cause a break to occur slowly over time.
-Broken vertebrae may also hurt the spinal cord.
+- Broken Neck or Back – Accidents and injuries can also break vertebrae.
+When that happens to one of the top seven vertebrae in the cervical spine it’s called a broken neck; farther down in the thoracic and lumbar spine, it is a broken back.
+Age-related bone loss or weakening may cause a break to occur slowly over time.

-- Spondylolisthesis – Vertebrae may slide sideways, such that they no longer line up with the ones above and below them.
-Spondylolisthesis is a leading cause of lower back pain.
-It happens as the body ages, but it may also affect younger individuals who participate in sports that stress the lower back – like football, gymnastics, and weightlifting.
+- Spondylolisthesis – Spondylolisthesis is a leading cause of lower back pain.
+Vertebrae may slide sideways, such that they no longer line up with the others.
+It happens as the body ages, but it may also affect younger individuals who participate in sports that stress the lower back.

 - Syringomyelia – Although rare, a little fluid-filled sac called a cyst can form in the spinal cord.
 It could happen when brain tissue pushes down from the skull into the spinal cord, or due to an injury or tumor.
-If the cyst keeps growing, syringomyelia can injure the spinal cord.
+If the cyst keeps growing, syringomyelia can injure the nerves in your spine.

-Section 1.04 of the Social Security Administration’s impairment listing manual, also known as the Blue Book, describes the requirements to receive Social Security Disability benefits under the listing for disorders of the spine:
+If your disorder meets one of the Social Security Administration listings your claim will be medically approved for benefits.
+Section 1.04 of the SSA impairment listing manual, also known as the SSA Blue Book, describes the requirements to receive Social Security Disability benefits under the listing for disorders of the spine:

 1.04 Disorders of the spine (e.g., herniated nucleus pulposus, spinal arachnoiditis, spinal stenosis, osteoarthritis, degenerative disc disease, facet arthritis, vertebral fracture), resulting in compromise of a nerve root (including the cauda equina) or the spinal cord.
 With: